zhibailin/MasteringEnglish/14-Learn_To_Sell_Learn_to_Build.md

 But generally, you will see this pattern repeated [[over and over]].
 There’s a builder and there’s a seller.
 There’s a CEO and CTO [[combo]]. __And [[venture]] and technology investors are almost trained to look for this combo whenever possible.__
 __It’s the magic combination.__

+> If you can do both you will be unstoppable

+[[The ultimate]] is __when one individual can do both__.
+That’s when you get true superpowers.
+That’s when you get people who can create entire industries.